prioumprioum728-create/HelloCall/SPONSOR_GUIDE.md

 # 💖 Sponsor HelloCall!

 Hi!
 Welcome to the **HelloCall Sponsor Guide**.
-This shows you how to safely see and use the **Sponsor button** in the HelloCall repository.
+This shows you how to safely support the HelloCall project.

 ---